-At the Tallahassee Memorial Diabetes Center, we offer comprehensive outpatient diabetes services guided by physicians and supported by a team of diabetes educators, including nurses and registered dietitians.
-Our center is the only facility of its kind in the Big Bend region and specializes in caring for adults and children with type 1, type 2 and gestational diabetes.
+We offer comprehensive outpatient diabetes services guided by physicians and supported by a team of diabetes educators, including nurses and registered dietitians.
+Our facility is the only of its kind in the Big Bend region and specializes in caring for adults and children with type 1, type 2 and gestational diabetes.

 Tallahassee, FL 32308